Convergence rates for loop-erased random walk and other Loewner curves

 for large $R$.
-This means that one can formulate and prove Proposition~\ref{lerw-sm} with an estimate which is independent of the diameter of $D_n$.
-(We still need to normalize in some way the inner radius with respect to the origin.) \end{Remark}
+This means that one can formulate and prove Proposition~\ref{lerw-sm} with an estimate independent of the diameter of $D_n$. \end{Remark*}

-\subsection{Proof of Proposition~\ref{lerw-sm}}
+\subsection{Proof of Proposition~\texorpdfstring{ \ref{lerw-sm}}{4.5}}

-This section is devoted to the proof of Proposition~\ref{lerw-sm} and towards the end the statement of a consequence that we will prove in Appendix~\ref{grid-sect}.
-Although the result was formulated for the time-reversal of LERW, in the proof we shall consider the LERW generated by erasing the loops of simple random walk from $0$ to $\partial D_n$ (without the time-reversal).
+The result was formulated for the time-reversal of LERW but in the proof we shall consider the LERW generated by erasing the loops of simple random walk from $0$ to $\partial D_n$ (without the time-reversal).
 By time-reversal symmetry, this is sufficient.